aashiperun/Interactive-Lab-Hub-1/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
-1. When does it what it is supposed to do?
+1. When does it do what it is supposed to do?
-1. When does it fail?
+2. When does it fail?
-1. When it fails, why does it fail?
+3. When it fails, why does it fail?
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
+2. How bad would they be impacted by a miss classification?
+3. How could change your interactive system to address this?
+4. Are there optimizations you can try to do on your sense-making algorithm.

+**\*\*\*ANXIETY DETECTOR TESTING\*\*\***
+1. When does it do what it is supposed to do?
+    * The anxiety detector device makes a noise to indicate to the user that they are being anxious when the user starts bouncing their leg.

+2. When does it fail?
+    * When there is movement in the background apart from the user's leg, the device creates a false alarm and fails.

+3. When it fails why does it fail?
+    * The camera detects a lot of points on the environment apart from the user's leg.
+    * So when something in the background moves it creates a false alarm to the user, telling them that they are anxious when they are actually not.

+4. Based on the behavior you have seen, what other scenarios could cause problems?
+    * When the user gets up from their chair to get something, it will detect the user's leg movement and think that the user is bouncing their leg, this scenario will also cause problems.

+5. Are they aware of the uncertainties in the system?
+    * The user may not be aware of the uncertainties in the system with regards to background movement as this is not in their control.

-1. How bad would they be impacted by a miss classification?
+6. How bad would they be impacted by a miss classification?
+    * Miss classification by our device would to create a false alert to the user telling them they have anxiety when they actually don't.
+This is a serious problem and will negatively impact a person who is already prone to being anxious.
+A false alert may lead them to becoming anxious, even if they previously weren't.

-1. How could change your interactive system to address this?
+7. How could you change your interactive system to address this?
+    * I could alter the model to detect only points on the user's knee and track only this point.
+    * I could use a proximity sensor under the table to detect if the distance from the table to a person's leg is changing if they are bouncing their leg.
+This sensor data combined with the optical flow model could make more accurate predictions.

-1. Are there optimizations you can try to do on your sense-making algorithm.
+8. Are there optimizations you can try to do on your sense-making algorithm.
+    * I could optimize the sense making algorithm to only detect points on the environment which are of interest to me and not detect all available points.

 ### Part D
 ### Characterize your own Observant system